KCL-BMEIS/OOP/syllabus.md

 - lambda capture
 - use of lambda functions in STL algorithms

+## File input/output
+- file streams
+- `std::cin`, `std::cout`, `std::cerr` and their use
+- interacting with files: `std::ifstream`, `std::ofstream`
+- converting between text & built-in data types
+- using extraction and insertion operators (`<<`, `>>`)
+- checking for errors

+## Error handling using exceptions
+- throwing exceptions
+- catching exceptions
+- catching exceptions by type
+- using multiple `catch` statements
+- rethrowing exceptions
+- what happens when exceptions are thrown: stack unwinding
+- why you should *not* throw exceptions from a destructor

 ## Namespaces
 - what they are, and their purpose
 - `using` declaration